CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 Controls should above all be geared to remedying deficiencies.
 For the acceptance, it is important that this is recognizable to all participants as the aim of the controls and that the controls do not have the character of Schulmeisterei.
 It therefore makes sense to speak with the parties about possible solutions to problems during an inspection and to prepare appropriate remedies.

 It should be decided in the authority or company how to coordinate the activities related to these reviews.
-It is necessary to regulate which security measures are to be checked when and by whom, so as to avoid duplication of work and to leave areas within an institution unchecked.
+It is necessary to regulate which security measures are to be checked when and by whom, so that duplication of work is avoided and no areas within an institution remain unchecked.

 Existing security measures should be reviewed at least once a year.
 In addition, they are always to consider when